MaheYadav/Django-First-App/README.md

 Be Patience final  Step to see the output  copy the url from command prompt tab and paste the url in any browser.

-Thanks For Read This Please  click star symbol and folloe me for more Django Projects.
+Thanks For Read This Please  click star symbol and follow me for more Django Projects.